-- D1 Wind energy developments can have a range of positive or negative effects on nearby communities.
+- E1 Wind energy developments can have a range of positive or negative effects on nearby communities.
 They can provide landowners with the opportunity for rural diversification, provide local jobs and opportunities for community based schemes and educational resources.
-However, a range of issues are raised as concerns by local communities and residents including noise, shadow flicker and visual dominance and can occur at both construction and operational phases of the development. - D2 SPP recognises the need to protect residential areas from potential visual impacts associated with wind energy developments, indicating that an area not exceeding 2km around the edges of cities, towns and villages identified in the LDP should be included in the spatial framework as areas requiring 'significant protection'.
-This will be a consideration when the Dumfries and Galloway Spatial Framework is reviewed.
-Paragraph 164 of SPP states that individual properties and other settlements not identified within the LDP "will be protected by the safeguards set out on the LDP policy criteria for determining wind farms and the development management considerations accounted for when determining individual applications" (in this case policies IN1, IN2 and OP1)
+However, a range of issues are raised as concerns by local communities and residents including noise, shadow flicker and visual amenity; these impacts can be as a result of both the construction and operational phases of a development. - E2 SPP recognises the need to protect residents from potential visual impacts associated with wind energy developments.
+It indicates that spatial frameworks should identify areas around the edges of cities, towns and villages as areas requiring 'significant protection'.
+The spatial framework map in LDP2 includes a 2km area around all settlements that have an inset map and settlement boundary within the plan.
+In considering residential amenity for other settlements and properties, the Council will follow the requirements of SPP paragraph 164, which states that individual properties and other settlements not identified within the spatial framework "will be protected by the safeguards set out in the LDP policy criteria for determining wind farms and the development management considerations accounted for when determining individual applications".
+Each proposal will be assessed on a case by case basis against the relevant LDP2 policies.